 A good razor palette scraper is also a must – I recommend metal over plastic handles.

-You don’t want to forget a well made leak proof container to carry your walnut oil and Turpenoid Natural in while you travel.
-The good ones will cost you, but not as much as a cheap one that leaks all over your suitcase or paintings!
+You don’t want to forget a well made leak-proof container to carry your walnut oil and Turpenoid Natural in while you travel.
+The good ones will cost you, but not as much as cheap ones that leak all over your suitcase or paintings!

 A good paint tube wringer will pay for itself in no time.
 I have used this one since the early or mid 90’s.

 I also use Viva paper towels or old sheets/t-shirts for wiping brushes and paint off panels while painting, or for cleaning brushes.